4 min read

 Viewing data in the report

-There are several ways of seeing how your website performs in the report.
+There are several ways to see how your website performs in the report.
 These include:

 Pagespeed insights

-Google's website analysis tool provides summary CRuX data for the analysed URL and also for the entire site in its results, if data is available.
+Google's website analysis tool provides summary CRuX data for the analysed URL and, if data is available, for the entire site.

 Google BigQuery

-The most flexible way is to directly access it via BigQuery.
-You use SQL (database query language)
+The most flexible option is to access it directly via BigQuery.
+You query it with SQL (database query language).

-The downside is that you have to have an understanding of SQL to use it as well as a Google account.
+The downside is that you need to understand SQL and have a Google account.

 Google's Search Console (formerly Webmaster Tools)

-The search console now has a section 'Core Web Vitals' that provides basic information on whether URLs pass the Core Web Vitals or not as well as a nice historical graph of performance for both mobile and desktop.
+The search console now has a section 'Core Web Vitals' that shows whether URLs pass the Core Web Vitals, as well as a historical graph of performance for both mobile and desktop.

 Google Search Console Web Vitals